ahosker/laravel-tall-starter-kit/README.md

 2. `git checkout master` # switch to your local master branch 3.a `git merge upstream/main` # merge changes from original repo into your local master branch 3.b. or  `git rebase upstream/main` # rebase changes from original repo into your local master branch
+4. `composer update` # update dependencies if needed.
-4. `git push origin master` # push changes to your forked repo
+5. `git push origin master` # push changes to your forked repo

 ### TODO